 The Best Pocket Knife

 The best pocket knife needs to check a lot of boxes — portable, safe, comfortable to use — but most importantly, it has to be really good at cutting.
-We pored over hundreds of knives, spoke with three experts, and left a trail of shredded rope and cardboard in our wake to find the best pocket knives around.
+We pored over 136 knives, spoke with three expert knife reviewers, and left a trail of shredded rope and cardboard in our wake to find the best pocket knives around.

 Ontario Rat II